 The 17 Best Fruity Cocktails You Should Order at a Bar

 Ordering a Strawberry Daiquiri is a safe bet if you want a fruity twist on a classic cocktail.
-Typically made from Rum, frozen strawberries, lime juice, and a bit of syrup, it is served blended.
+Typically made with rum, frozen strawberries, lime juice, and a bit of syrup, it is served blended.

 Who should order it: Strawberry lover looking for a rather sweet yet refreshing drink.

 Another fantastic option is the Piña Colada.
 This tropical Rum cocktail is rich, creamy, sweet, and fruity.
-No wonder, this poolside sip is an all-time favorite of many.
+It is hardly surprising that this poolside sip is an all-time favorite of many.

-Who should order it: People looking for a sweet and creamy fruit cocktail.
+Who should order it: People looking for a sweet, creamy, and juicy cocktail.

 The Cosmopolitan is one of the most popular cocktails from the 90s.
 Usually served in a Martini glass, it is a simple and fruity mixed drink made from Vodka, cranberry juice, Cointreau, and freshly squeezed lime juice.

 A proper Cosmo is a well-balanced sweet and sour drink with a fruity kick.
-To add a special touch, you can ask for a version based on Vodka citron.
+To add a special touch, ask for a version based on Vodka Citron.

-Who should order it: 90s kids with a preference for the combination of Vodka & cranberry.
+Who should order itEspecially popular with Millenials who have a soft spot for the combination of vodka & cranberry or SATC.

 Typically, an Alabama Slammer comes in a Collins glass garnished with a slice of orange and a cherry.
 The boozy concoction of Sloe Gin, Amaretto, Southern Comfort, and fresh Orange juice is an excellent sweet & fruity cocktail to order on your next night out.